ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'peer\_roles', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
 This parameter is a CBOR array of n elements, with n the number of public keys included in the 'pub\_keys' parameter (at most the number of members in the group).
 The i-th element of the array specifies the role (or CBOR array of roles) that the group member associated to the i-th public key in 'pub\_keys' has in the group.
 In particular, each array element is encoded as the role element of a scope entry, as defined in {{ssec-authorization-request}}.

-* 'peer\_identifiers', MUST be present if 'pub\_keys' is also present and, at the same time, the used encoding for public keys does not allow to specify a node identifier within the associated public key.
-Otherwise, it MUST NOT be present.
+* 'peer\_identifiers', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
 This parameter is a CBOR array of n elements, with n the number of public keys included in the 'pub\_keys' parameter (at most the number of members in the group).
 The i-th element of the array specifies the node identifier that the group member associated to the i-th public key in 'pub\_keys' has in the group.
 In particular, the i-th array element is encoded as a CBOR byte string wrapping the node identifier of the group member.

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The elements of this field are registered in the "ACE Groupcomm Policy" Registry.
 This specification defines the three elements "Sequence Number Synchronization Method", "Key Update Check Interval" and "Expiration Delta", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format and default value of included map entries (REQ17).